robin-noyes/BandBCampaigns/README.md

 [Scenario Guide][7]

 ### Paging Dr. USB: Your Extraction Is Ready
-*The security incident at Southern Georgia Medical Center is a stark reminder that we need to have a tight offboarding process and control as we do for onboarding.
-Why work at ohter methods of accessing and exfiltrating data when you can download it and walk it out the door.
+*The security incident at Southern Georgia Medical Center is a stark reminder that we need to have as tight of offboarding process and controls as we do for onboarding.
+Why work on other methods of accessing and exfiltrating data when you can download it and walk it out the door.

 [Scenario Guide][8]